|

 course, can be turned into wonderful prints

 my choice.
-And, since I bracket a lot,
+And, since I bracketed a lot,

-I plan on using 2 to 4 rolls per night; of
+I planned on using 2 to 4 rolls per night; of

 course, your numbers may vary.